GothenburgBitFactory/tasklib/docs/index.rst

 tasklib is a Python library for interacting with taskwarrior_ databases, using a queryset API similar to that of Django's ORM.

-Supports Python 2.6, 2.7, 3.2 and 3.3 with taskwarrior 2.2.0 or 2.3.0 beta2.
+Supports Python 2.6, 2.7, 3.2 and 3.3 with taskwarrior 2.x (including 2.2.0).
-Older versions of taskwarrior are untested and probably won't work.
+Older versions of taskwarrior are untested and may not work.

 Requirements
 ------------

-* taskwarrior_ v2.2.0 or v2.3.0 beta2
+* taskwarrior_ v2.x

 Installation
 ------------